exogen/node-fetch-har/README.md

 ### Redirects

+Due to redirects, it is possible for a single `fetch` call to result in multiple HTTP requests.
+As you might expect, multiple HAR entries will be recorded as well.

-With the Fetch API’s `redirect` option in `follow` mode (the default), calls will transparently follow redirects; that is, you get the response from the final, redirected request.
+With the Fetch API’s `redirect` option in `follow` mode (the default), calls will transparently follow redirects; that is, you get the response for the final, redirected request.
 Likewise, the `harEntry` property of the response will correspond with that final request.

 To get the HAR entries for the redirects, use the `har` or `onHarEntry` options (described above).
-The redirects will be appended to the log and reported with `onHarEntry` along with the final entry.
-Note that this means that it’s possible for a single `fetch` call to result in multiple entries.
+The redirects will be appended to the log and reported with `onHarEntry` in addition to the final entry, in the order that they were made.

+### Request Body

+If there is no `Content-Type` header specified in the request, then `postData` will not be populated since we would not be able to populate the required `mimeType` field.

+Additionally, `params` will only be populated if the `Content-Type` is exactly `application/x-www-form-urlencoded`.
+If it is anything else (including `multipart/form-data`) then `text` will be populated instead.

+There may be limited support for exotic request body encodings.

 ### Page Info